ENGL C1000 4 Units

 ENGL 271H 3 Units

-English Literature: 18th Century to Present - Honors
+English Literature: Late 18th Century to Present - Honors

 Lecture: 54 contact hours

-This course surveys English literature from the late 18th Century to the present including coverage of all significant literary types.
+This course surveys diverse voices in English literature from the late 18th Century to the present, including coverage of all significant literary types, ranging from essay and personal narrative to poetry, the short story, the novel, and drama.
 This course is intended for students in the Honors Program but is open to all students who desire more challenging course work.

 Associate Degree Applicable